[block id="currency-converter"] [block id="currency-converter"]

 What is sperm cramps?

-Sperm cramp is a condition that is caused by the vas deferens (the tubes that carry sperm from the testicles) contracting during or after ejaculation.
+According to studies, perm cramp is a condition that is caused by the vas deferens (the tubes that carry sperm from the testicles) contracting during or after ejaculation.
 The contractions can cause a cramping sensation that can be uncomfortable or even painful.
 The good news is that vas deferens cramps are usually not a sign of a serious problem.
 However, if the cramping is severe or persistent, it’s important to see a doctor to rule out any underlying conditions.

 Causes of sperm cramps